RAJAT-DUTT-SHARMA/CoolCompiler/README.md

 Error Handling :
 Not done very elegantly .
 The parser will just report syntax error .
 The particular statement with error can be predicted by tracking upto which line the tokens have been printed.
 The parser doesn’t continue parsing after the error occurs.

+TYPE CHECKER ( SEMANTIC ANALYSER ) :
+      • Type Checking of most of Cool language constructs .
+      • Error reporting via suitable exceptions while type checking , with localization of error upto feature level .
+      • Generating sequence of actions performed while type checking the program.
+      Features Not Implemented :
+      • Inheritance
+      • self and SELF_TYPE

+Input to Type Checker :
+      • AST from parser

+Output from Type Checker :
+      • Sequence of actions performes while type checking various Cool language constructs.
+      • Exceptions with output representing the error locality and type and cause .

+HOW TO USE :
+      • Run the jar file using command :

+      java -jar CoolSemanticAnalyser.jar source_code_filename.txt